NormanLo4319/R_Advance_Analytics_and_Graphics/README.md

 - 1.11: dplyr with Database

 ### Section 2: Applying purrr for List and Vector
-R has many packages to process a list or vector of elements.
-Among all these packages, [purrr](https://purrr.tidyverse.org/index.html), developed by Hadley Wickham, is one of the most standardized and efficient package to handle lists or vectors computation by replacing many for loop with code that is both more succint and easier to read.
+R has many packages to process list or vector of elements.
+Among all these packages, [purrr](https://purrr.tidyverse.org/index.html), developed by Hadley Wickham, is one of the most popular and efficient package to handle list or vector computation by replacing many for loop with code that is both more succint and easier to read.
 The name "purrr" emphasizes the idea of "pure" functional programming design philosophy rooted in base R.
 - 2.1: Map
 - 2.2: Return Data Type from Map
 - 2.3: Map a Data Frame